April-May 2024

 Travel Reads

 I wonder why I have never done this section before (considering how much I love reading), but it’s time to introduce it to our blog.
-Two books will give an amazing perspective for your Albanian trip:
+Three books will give an amazing perspective for your Albanian trip:

 “Broken April” by Ismael Kadare – an amazing book by the most famous Albanian author, which will present you Kanun in all its horrible glory.